tpapp/OrderedBinning.jl/README.md

 - customizable “halo” around the range or boundaries, for handling numerical error
 - customizable handling of values that coincide with bin boundaries
-- outside values can error or return a custom value on either side
+- outside values can error or on either side

 # Why is this in a package?